terzikk/BreakChecker/README.md

    to free services like crt.sh, HackerTarget and Anubis DB.
 2. **Check accessibility** – each discovered subdomain is probed for HTTP/HTTPS support so only reachable hosts are crawled.
-3. **Crawl the site** – if the `katana` crawler is installed it is used for deeper enumeration, otherwise an internal asynchronous crawler collects pages with Playwright.
+3. **Crawl the site** – an internal asynchronous crawler collects pages with Playwright.
 Links and scripts are followed up to the configured depth.
 4. **Extract contacts** – emails and phone numbers are validated, normalized and stored together with the page on which they were seen.
 5. **Breach lookups** – emails are checked via a HaveIBeenPwned proxy API and